-If you’re a Solo traveler then your excitement will be above the mountains for an obvious reason for traveling Solo.
-The Solo travelers can rent a scooter for at Rs.400 per day from the Hari bike center near Old Manali bridge.
+If you’re a Solo traveler, then your excitement will be above the mountains for a reason for traveling Solo.
+The Solo travelers can rent a scooter for Rs.400 per day from the Hari bike center near Old Manali bridge.

-If you wanted to rent a Motorcycle in Manali, then the list of the bike models along with the prices I had written below in the table.
+Suppose you wanted to rent a Motorcycle in Manali.
+Then, the list of the bike models with the prices I had written below in the table.

-The renting time is between 8 a.m to 7 p.m. or can differ according to the season.
-The table shown below has an Old rate list and a New rate list.
+The renting time is between 8 a.m.
+To 7 p.m. or can differ according to the season.
+The table below has an Old rate list and a New rate list.
 The owners of the two-wheelers will give the bikes on rent according to the new price.

-But there’s also a probability that you can get a two-wheeler on rent for somewhere between Old rate and the New rate.
+But there’s also a probability that you can get a two-wheeler on rent for the Old and New rates.

-Likewise, It also depends upon your bargaining skills and not to forget the luck factor.
+Likewise, It also depends upon your bargaining skills and not forgetting the luck factor.